 You will burn holes in shrink wrap, buy the wrong products, and deliver to people who aren’t home (do you leave the gift basket on the front porch for everyone to see or what?).
 Errors will occur just like errors happen with every hobby or business.

 As long as you’re still standing at the end of the day and haven’t visited the emergency room (don’t worry, errors aren’t that serious!), you can wake up the next day and start again.
-Mistakes are okay because the good news is that you’ll remember and not do it again.
+Mistakes are okay because you’ll remember and not do it again.

 10. Don’t expect quick riches.

-Gift baskets require you to buy baskets, foods, gifts, shred, ribbon, and other items that are part of designing.
+Gift baskets require you to buy baskets, foods, gifts, shred, ribbon, and other items for design purposes.
 Making gift baskets takes time, and that’s considered your labor.
-Both of these parts automatically tells you that there is no “get rich quick” formula.
+This points out the fact that there is no “get rich quick” formula here.

 However, there are many businesses that make millions of dollars making gift baskets.
 They’ve developed a formula for buying the right items at the right time for the right people.
 The same opportunity is open to you if you’re patient and desire to make gift baskets your passion.